uapi-group/specifications/specs/unified_kernel_image.md

 * Optionally, a JSON file encoding expected PCR 11 hash values seen from userspace once the UKI has booted up, along with signatures of these expected PCR 11 hash values, in the `.pcrsig` section.
 The signatures must also match the key pair described below.
 * Optionally, the public part of a public-private key pair in PEM format used to sign the expected PCR 11 value of the image, in the `.pcrpkey` section.

-Note that all of the sections defined above are singletons: they may appear once at most – except for the `.dtb` section which may appear more than once.
+Note that all of the sections defined above are singletons: they may appear at most once, except for the `.dtb` section which may appear multiple times.

+Only the `.linux` section is required for the image to be considered a Unified *Kernel* Image.
+A UKI will generally also contain various sections required for the boot stub, but we don't document those here.
+Boot menus such as [sd-boot](http://www.freedesktop.org/software/systemd/man/sd-boot.html) and other consumers of UKIs may place additional requirements, for example only show kernels with the `.osrel` section present.

+Note that the same file format is also used for other purposes, for example addons, which will contain a different subset of sections.

 ## UKI TPM PCR Measurements